louistrue/ifc-classifier/README.md

 - Improved language selection menu and settings layout.
 - Refined properties panel and overall UI styling.

+**May 21, 2025:**

+- Added ability to import rule definitions from Excel (.xlsx) files.
+- Added ability to export rules to Excel for easier sharing.

 **May 20, 2025:**

 - Enhanced user interface with footer improvements.